Good-Humans-Inc/MVP/backend/update_information/README.md

 - `patients`: Contains patient information including notification preferences and exercise routines
 - `activities`: Logs all profile updates and changes

-## FCM Token Handling

-The function supports updating the FCM token for a user, which is essential for sending push notifications.
-When an FCM token is provided:

-1. The token is stored in the user's profile
-2. A timestamp is recorded for when the token was updated
-3. The agent that updated the token is recorded
-4. The token is logged (partially) for debugging purposes

 ## Usage by ElevenLabs Agent

 The ElevenLabs agent can call this function to update user information based on conversation context.
 For example: